oualabadmins/lab_deploy/max-base-config_arcsight_public/README.md

 + After updating the template to deploy CentOS 7.4, some lines of the initialconfig.sh script appear to fail in the SIEM deployment.
 However, everything works as expected.
 + The client VM deployment may take longer than expected, and then appear to fail.
 The client VMs and extensions may or may not deploy successfully.
 This is due to an ongoing Azure client deployment bug, and only happens when the client VM size is smaller than DS4_v2.
++ When configuring the AAD App for the Office 365 Connector, you must add READ permissions for all Office Management APIs, both Application and Delegated permissions, contrary to the guidance in **Step 3** of the _Specifying Permissions in Microsoft Management Activity API_ section of the SmartConnector for Microsoft Office 365 Configuration Guide.

 `Tags: SIEM, ArcSight, ESM`
 ___